thinkfoss/website/README.md

 # ThinkFOSS website source code

-The code powers www.thinkfoss.com, which is hosted for free using Redhat Openshift.
-We welcome contributions as patchsets, and pull requests
+The code used to power www.thinkfoss.com, which was hosted on Redhat Openshift.
+We used to welcome contributions as patchsets, and pull requests

 ## details